jplesperance/jplesperance.github.io/_posts/2020-04-23-hacking-wep-via-client.md

 categories: [Attacking Wifi, Hacking, Pen Testing, Wireless, Aircrack-ng, WEP]
 ---

-This post we will discuss how to attack a client to force it to generate new IVs rather than the access point.
+In this post we will discuss how to attack a client to force it to generate new IVs rather than the access point.

 ### Overview